Tigres UANL: Close call, third Ferretti era, Team of the Decade, 2023 champions

 For the Apertura 2017 season, Tigres acquired Ecuadorian forward Enner Valencia, Brazilian midfielder Rafael Carioca and French defender Timothée Kolodziejczak.
 On 16 July 2017, Tigres beat Guadalajara by 1–0 at the StubHub Center in Carson, California, becoming the back-to-back Champion of the Campeón de Campeones Cup by winning the 2017 and 2016 editions.
 Tigres finished the regular season of the Apertura 2017 as second place with 32 points.
 In playoffs, Tigres tied 1–1 in both legs against Club León and by an aggregate of 2–2, secured semifinals due table position.
 In semifinals, Tigres defeated Club América by 1–0 in the away game and 3–0 in home.
 Tigres played the historical final against archrival CF Monterrey.
 In the first leg the teams tied by 1–1 at the Estadio Universitario.
 In the Estadio BBVA Bancomer, Tigres beat Monterrey by 2–1 with goals of Edu Vargas and Francisco Meza.
 In the aftermath, winger Jürgen Damm stated: "We knew we were facing the best team of the season, but, they were facing the best team of the decade."
 After the fourth title since 2010, Tigres was dubbed by the media as "The Team of the Decade".

 For the Apertura 2018 season, Tigres rehired Guido Pizarro and on 15 July 2018, defeated Santos by 4–0 at the StubHub Center in Carson, California, becoming Champion of the Campeón de Campeones Cup for the third time in a row.
 On 19 September 2018, Tigres beat Toronto FC by 3–1 in the inaugural edition of the Campeones Cup hosted by Toronto at the BMO Field.

 In the Clausura 2019, Tigres hired international defender Carlos Salcedo and finished the season in second place.
 In playoffs, Tigres tied a global of 2–2 against Pachuca.
 In semifinals, Tigres tied a global of 1–1 against rival Monterrey.
 In the home leg of the finals, Tigres beat León by 1–0 with goal of André-Pierre Gignac.
 In the second leg, the teams tied by 0-0 and Tigres conquered their seventh League championship.
 For the Apertura 2019 season, Tigres hired international defender Diego Reyes.

 On May 20, 2021, after finishing the Clausura 2021 season in tenth place and losing against Atlas the reclassification, Tigres hired coach Miguel Herrera, ending an eleven-year successful era under command of Ricardo Ferretti.
-For the Apertura 2021 season, Tigres hired the international French and 2018 World Cup champion Florian Thauvin and lost against Club León in semifinals.
+For the Apertura 2021 season, Tigres hired the international French and 2018 World Cup champion Florian Thauvin but lost against Club León in semifinals.